Africa

 Day 10

-Kasane is uniquely situated at the confluence of the Zambezi and Chobe Rivers where four African countries meet – Botswana, Namibia, Zimbabwe and Zambia.
+Chobe National Park is uniquely situated at the confluence of the Zambezi and Chobe Rivers, where four African countries meet – Botswana, Namibia, Zimbabwe and Zambia.
 The Chobe River is the life-giving force of this region and provides a border between Botswana on the southern banks and Namibia on the northern banks.
 The river has extensive grassy floodplains on either side, which disappear under the annual floodwaters, making boats the best way of getting around.

 Day 11

-This morning transfer to Kasane on the Zimbabwe border.
+After some final early morning game viewing, transfer to Kasane on the Zimbabwe border.
 After completing border formalities, connect with your 2-hour private transfer to your hotel situated near Victoria Falls on the mighty Zambezi River.

 Located in the Kavango-Zambezi Transfrontier Conservation Area (KAZA), where the borders of five African countries converge, the sheer scale of this vast international conservation project is difficult to comprehend.
 It encompasses a bewildering range of experiences, ranging from the mighty Victoria Falls to the lifeforce of the region, the Zambezi and Chobe Rivers.